The Product Regulation and Liability Review: Spain

 The Civil Procedure Act states that if the number, identity and specific circumstances of the aggrieved consumers are determined or are easily determinable at the declaratory stage of the proceedings, both the consumer associations and the groups of aggrieved consumers by themselves (i.e., they do not need to be represented by a consumer association) hold capacity to sue on behalf of all the aggrieved consumers.
 In this regard, the group is considered to be legally constituted as the representative plaintiff (i.e., as the plaintiff in the proceedings) when at least 50 per cent of its members have joined it.

 In turn, only the consumer associations that are members of the Spanish National Consumer Committee have legal standing to file legal actions on behalf of an undetermined number of consumers.

 The Spanish civil liability system is based on compensatory grounds.
-Consequently, indemnifiable damages should match the impairment or loss suffered by a person as a result of a given event or fact, whether the impairment or loss affects the person's natural vital attributes or his or her property or assets.
+Consequently, indemnifiable damages should match the impairment or loss suffered by a person as a result of a given event or fact, whether the impairment or loss affects the person's natural vital attributes or their property or assets.

-Indemnifiable damages include both strictly economic damages and also 'non-material damages' (including, for instance, for suffering or pain).8
+Indemnifiable damages include both strictly economic damages and also 'non-material damages' (including, for instance, for suffering or pain).9

 Punitive damages are not contemplated in the Spanish legal system.

 Royal Legislative Decree 1/2007 establishes an accrued liability limit of €63,106,270.96 (this is a global civil liability for producers for death and personal damages caused by identical products affected by the same defect).